Allard's interior $\varepsilon$-Regularity Theorem in Alexandrov spaces: Riemannian Intrinsic Allard's Interior E -Regularity Theorem

-One of the conveniences of using Fermi coordinates is the simplification that occurs with certain structures, such as the distance function to a submanifold. \begin{defi} Let $\Sigma \subset M^n$ be an $m$-dimensional submanifold of $M^n$ of class $\C^2$, $x \in \Sigma$ and $(U,\{x_i\}_{i=1}^n)$ a Fermi coordinate chart at $x$.
-For $u_{\Sigma} > 0$ we define

-\end{defi} A proof for the following lemma can be found in \cite{Gray04}*{Lemma 2.7, p.
+\end{defi} The following lemma characterizes the function $u_{\Sigma}$ and the vector field $N$.
+A proof can be found in \cite{Gray04}*{Lemma 2.7, p.
 23}. \begin{lemm} Let $\Sigma \subset M^n$ be an $m$-dimensional submanifold of $M^n$ of class $\C^2$ and $x \in M^n$.
 Suppose that there exists a unique geodesic $\gamma$ from $x$ to $\Sigma$ meeting $\Sigma$ orthogonally.
 Then